martinthomson/rfced-model/draft-thomson-rfced-model.md

 executing these requests.
 As the RPC (or publisher) was previously ultimately responsible for execution of any strategy, the functional difference is likely minimal.

+Moving away from a model where a single individual is involved in setting direction for the RFC Series is significant.
+This proposal vests that control in a consensus-based body instead, which means that decisive action is likely no longer a feature of this system.
+As the emphasis of the group is on longer-term strategy, this is not anticipated to be a practical problem.

 This proposal combines the RFC Production Center and RFC Publisher functions.
 These have been conjoined in practice for many years already and so this merely